pulsardev/vue-tour/README.md

 </script>
 ```

+For all individual elements you want to add a step on, make sure it can be retrieved with `document.querySelector()`.
+You can use any selector, an ID, a CSS class, data attributes, etc.
 Once this is done and your steps correctly target some DOM elements of your application, you can start the tour by calling the following method.

 ```javascript